top of page

 Foundational Leadership

-As Director and Principal, Sarah leads the clinical, strategic, and philosophical direction of the centre—applying a methodology she developed through interdisciplinary research, grounded practice, and her own lived experience as a neurodivergent woman.
-Her work is deeply informed by the day-to-day realities, challenges, and strengths of the children and families she supports.
+As Director and Principal, Sarah leads the clinical, strategic, and philosophical direction of the centre through a methodology shaped by interdisciplinary research, grounded professional practice, and her lived experience as a neurodivergent woman.
+Her leadership prioritises people’s needs, advocacy, and safety, protecting both clients and the therapeutic space while creating conditions of trust where strengths can emerge and individuals can thrive.
+This work is anchored in the everyday realities of the clients the centre supports, ensuring practice remains inclusive, responsive, and authentic.

 Professional Background

 With more than two decades of experience across education, disability support, and therapeutic practice, Sarah brings a rare depth of insight into child development, inclusive education, and systems-level thinking.
-Her work bridges theory and application—drawing on frameworks that are developmentally attuned, neuroaffirming, and grounded in the lived experience of neurodivergent people.
-In addition to her formal qualifications, Sarah has undertaken further study across fields such as community and welfare services, counselling, and therapeutic frameworks.
+Her work bridges theory and application, drawing on frameworks that are developmentally attuned, neuroaffirming, and grounded in the lived experience of neurodivergent people.
+In addition to her formal qualifications, Sarah has undertaken further study across fields in community and welfare services, counselling, and therapeutic frameworks.
 This ongoing professional learning continues to inform her interdisciplinary approach and strengthens the foundation of her developmentally attuned, neuroaffirming practice.

 Sector Impact

-Her work is not just hands-on—it’s foundational.
-Through original program design, advocacy, and sector consultation, Sarah is reshaping how neurodivergent children are supported, understood, and empowered.
+Sarah's work is not just hands-on, it’s foundational.
+Through original program design, advocacy, and sector consultation, Sarah is reshaping how neurodivergent clients are supported, understood, and empowered.

 Miranda Earle